ReVaNNNNN/PartnerPick/README.md

     <span>State: In progress</span>
 </p>

-## About project
+## About project:

 This project is created to make it easier for people to draw partners for games, plays and various other situations.
-By the way, I will want to teach some interesting things :)
+By the way, I want to teach some interesting things :)

-## Contributing
+## Contributing:

-Dont't be afraid to make a suggestion or improvement :)
+Dont't be afraid to make a suggestion or improvement.

-## License
+## License:

 The project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).